 In most cases, leaky gut syndrome can be attributed to your diet.
 Certain foods including soy, dairy, and gluten can trigger an immune response.
 Your body can treat these foods as foreign and produce antibodies to fight them off, resulting in inflammation and allergic reactions and condition like headaches, diarrhea, fatigue, and joint pain.

 The leaky gut syndrome can also be triggered by the medication that you are taking.
 Medicines like aspirin, pain relievers, antibiotics, or steroids can irritate your intestinal lining and as a result damage the protective mucus layers.
 This intestinal irritation can start or continue the inflammation cycle that causes intestinal permeability.

 1. Pro-inflammatory foods cause inflammation in the GI tract and damage the cells in the epithelial tissue (gut tissue), thus causing holes in the gut lining.

 - Non-organic animal products

 2. Chronic stress and exposure to high-stress conditions can cause chronic inflammation by weakening your body’s immunity.
-When your immune system is compromised, it cannot properly defend itself against foreign bacteria, viruses and other harmful pathogens in the environment.
-They will have the opportunity to attack your body and contribute to inflammation which then causes leaky gut.
+When your immune system is compromised, it cannot properly defend itself against foreign bacteria, viruses, and other harmful pathogens in the environment.
+They will have the opportunity to attack your body and contribute to inflammation which then causes a leaky gut.